alphagov/government-service-design-manual/service-manual/operations/hosting.md

 ### Shared or managed hosting

 Lots of service providers have a shared or managed hosting option.
 This tends to mean renting specific virtual or physical machines for fixed periods of time.
-Different suppliers other different management services, some just manage the underlying machine while others will support the operating system and even specific applications running on the machines.
+Different suppliers offer different management services, some just manage the underlying machine while others will support the operating system and even specific applications running on the machines.

 ### Infrastructure as a service